113ll3/Ibmclouddocscli/plugins/catalogs/manage-catalogs.md

   <dl>
   <dt>--version-locator VERSION_NUMBER</dt>
-  <dd>To get the version locator for this offering, run `ibmcloud catalog offering list` and locate the specified offering and version that you'd like to use.</dd>
+  <dd>To get the version locator for the product, run the `ibmcloud catalog offering list` command and locate the specified product and version that you'd like to use.</dd>
   <dt>--cluster CLUSTER_ID</dt>
   <dd>Provide the cluster ID of the cluster where the preinstallation was run.</dd>
   <dt>--namespace NAME</dt>
   <dd>Provide the namespace used for the preinstallation.</dd>
   <dt>--output FORMAT (optional)</dt>
   <dd>Specifies output format.
-Default is terminal-friendly and the only supported alternative is JSON.
-For example: `--output json`.</dd>
+The default is terminal-friendly and the only supported alternative is JSON, for example, `--output json`.</dd>
   </dl>

 ## ibmcloud catalog offering validate
 {: #validate-offering}

-Run the following command to validate a new version of an offering in your private catalog.
-Offerings must be validated to ensure that they work as expected before they can be published to the account for other users to create an instance from the private catalog.
+Run the following command to validate a new version of a product in your private catalog.
+Products must be validated to ensure that they work as expected before they can be published to the account for other users to create an instance from the private catalog.

 ```
 ibmcloud catalog offering validate --version-locator VERSION_NUMBER --cluster CLUSTER_ID --namespace NAME [--overrride-values VALUES|FILENAME]